FEATURES OF ASK BALL BUSHES

 Basic Rated Load and Service Life

-●Service Life A ball bush make a rolling motion under the loaded conditions, which gives repeated stress on the balls and the tracks.
+A ball bush make a rolling motion under the loaded conditions, which gives repeated stress on the balls and the tracks.
 At a certain travel distance, material fatigue cracks occur on the rolling contact surface.
+With the progress of these cracks, a part of the surface breaks away.
+This phenomenon is called“flaking”.
+The service life of a ball bush is expressed by the total travel distance reached before the first flaking appears on the surface either of the balls or the tracks. |

-●Rating LifeThe rating life of a ball bush means that 90% of a sufficiently large quantity of identical bushes can travel a distance of 50 km with no flaking occurring.
+●Rating Life | The rating life of a ball bush means that 90% of a sufficiently large quantity of identical bushes can travel a distance of 50 km with no flaking occurring. |

-●Dynamic Load Rating CThe Basic Dynamic Load Capacity means the load which gives a running life of 50km (see“Rating Life”) without flaking, regardless of the direction of loading.
+●Dynamic Load Rating C | The Basic Dynamic Load Capacity means the load which gives a running life of 50km (see“Rating Life”) without flaking, regardless of the direction of loading. |

-●Static Load Rating CoUnder stationary or moving conditions, a permanent deformation at the contact points between balls and tracks can occur by the excess load or shock load.
-The definition of the Basic Static Load Capacity is that the max. load which restricts the permanent deformation (the total deformation between steel balls and tracks) with
+●Static Load Rating Co | Under stationary or moving conditions, a permanent deformation at the contact points between balls and tracks can occur by the excess load or shock load.
+The definition of the Basic Static Load Capacity is that the max. load which restricts the permanent deformation (the total deformation between steel balls and tracks) with |

 Formula for The Calculation of Service Life

-●Service Life (in km) The service life of a ball bush is determined by the basic dynamic load rating and the effective load.
+The service life of a ball bush is determined by the basic dynamic load rating and the effective load.
 It also depends on the other conditions such as hardness of the shaft, operating temperature, position of ball circuits etc. The load working on a ball bush is complex, for example vibration and shock given to a ball bush during the operation also affects the service life.
+In consideration of these conditions affecting the service life, the formula for the calculation of service life is as follows: |

-●Service Life (in hours)The service life in hours of a ball bush can be calculated by finding the travel distance covered in the given time.
-If the number of return trips per given length of stroke is definite, the service life in hours can be calculated from the service life in kilometer with the aid of the following formula:
+●Service Life (in hours) | The service life in hours of a ball bush can be calculated by finding the travel distance covered in the given time.
+If the number of return trips per given length of stroke is definite, the service life in hours can be calculated from the service life in kilometer with the aid of the following formula: |

 Factors Affecting The Service Life